IlieLaurentiu/WeatherApp/README.md

 # Weather Website

-An website project created using .NET Blazor for displaying local weather and related data.
+A website project created using .NET Blazor for displaying local weather and related data.

 What I've learned through this project:
-- Blazor framework & data binding
+- Using ASP.NET (Blazor)
 - API Requests
-- Async programming
-- Using Tasks
+- XAML